Conforto’s grand slam sends Mets past Dodgers 7-3

 Mets rookie Pete Alonso went 1 for 4 and struck out three times.

 Matz gave up two runs and four hits in six innings.
-He struck out six and walked three.
+He struck out six and walked three in his third start since coming off the IL.

+“It was the best I’ve ever seen Matz pitch,” Mets manager Mickey Callaway said.
+“His breaking ball and change-up were working well and he got ahead of the hitters and did what he wanted to do.
+He’s been really consistent and I think we turned the corner.”

 Hill allowed two runs and six hits in six innings, struck out six and walked one.